Parkland students: This is why we're going to Florida's capital

 Watch CNN's town hall, "Stand Up: The Students of Stoneman Douglas Demand Action," live on Wednesday, February 21 at 9 p.m.
 ET on CNN TV and CNNGo.

-Between Parkland and Tallahassee, FL (CNN)Busloads of students from Marjory Stoneman Douglas High School headed for the Florida capital on Tuesday with one goal in mind: Make change.
+Between Parkland and Tallahassee, Florida (CNN)Busloads of students from Marjory Stoneman Douglas High School headed for the Florida capital on Tuesday with one goal in mind: Make change.

-Less than a week after a shooting took the lives of 17 classmates and teachers, students and chaperoning parents began the seven-hour trip from their homes in Parkland to Tallahassee.
+Less than a week after a shooting took the lives of 17 classmates and teachers, students and chaperoning parents made the seven-hour trip from their homes in Parkland to Tallahassee.

-Once there they plan to meet with elected officials, including Gov. Rick Scott, and push for gun control, mental health funding and other changes that they believe will end the scourge of school shootings.
+On Wednesday, they plan to meet with elected officials, including Gov. Rick Scott, and push for gun control, mental health funding and other changes they believe will end the scourge of school shootings.

-CNN is on board two of the buses in the caravan and spoke to several students about why they decided to make the trip.
+CNN was aboard two of the buses in the caravan -- which arrived at Leon High School in Tallahassee late Tuesday -- and spoke to several students about why they decided to make the trip.

 Alfonso Calderon, 16